All Episodes

 There's an incredible amount of corroborating evidence.

-Alright, we've got a link to your site, so anybody who wants to read about all this and come to their own conclusions, which I always urge my audience to do, for God's sakes, folks, go up to my website, go down to the Millennium Group name down there, And you know what you guys need to do?
+So anybody who wants to read about all this and come to their own conclusions, which I always urge my audience to do, for God's sakes, folks, go up to my website, go down to the Millennium Group name down there, my guest tonight, and click on it and go do some reading and come back to me with your opinion on whether we have the ail-bop thing all wrong.

-And we'll get this other paper up from the JPL people.
+And we'll get this other paper up from the JTL people.

 And you know what you guys need to do?

-You need to sit down and think out the issue.
+You need to sit down and think out the issue, why all the hiding and the secrecy is really going on.

 Because I don't think you've got that right yet.